-\tinypara{Motivation and key idea.} The above two data structures actually represent the graph in two extreme ways: \elist is space-efficient but slow for queries, while \mat is query-efficient but introduces impractical space cost.
-This contrast motivates us to design a data structure that strikes a balance between the two extremes and leverages the advantages of both.
-The high-level idea is to segment the vertices into multiple chunks and construct the graph into a ``matrix'' of edge lists.
-Intuitively, the matrix structure enables the establishment of ORAMs on top of the graph, circumventing the need for a full scan for each query.
+The high-level idea of \sysname is to split the graph into a ``matrix'' of edge lists.
+Intuitively, the matrix structure enables building ORAMs on top of the graph, circumventing the need for a full scan for each query.
 Simultaneously, the use of internal edge lists averts the $O(|V|^2)$ space complexity associated with the \mat structure.
-This balanced approach seeks to create a data structure that is both space- and query-efficient.
+This approach seeks to achieve both space- and query-efficiency.

-\tinypara{\sysname Overview. } As shown in Figure~\ref{fig:goram_overview}, \sysname is a secret-shared data structure of the global graph \secret{G}, held by the computation servers. \sysname splits the public vertex set $V$ into a set of $b$ vertex chunks at first, and then splits the graph \secret{G} into a ``matrix'' of $b^2$ blocks, each block contains \emph{all} the edges starting from and ending in two specific vertex chunks; and each row of the blocks correspondingly contains \emph{all} the direct neighbors of a specific vertex chunk.
-The block and row of blocks constitute the \emph{partition}s for edge- and vertex-centric queries, respectively. \sysname then constructs \secret{G} into \voram and \eoram, which can securely access the partition given the secret vertex or edge.
+\tinypara{\sysname Overview. } As Figure~\ref{fig:goram_overview} shows, \sysname is a secret-shared data structure of the global graph \secret{G}, held by the computation servers. \sysname randomly shuffles the public vertex set $V$, splits it into $b$ vertex chunks and then splits the graph \secret{G} into a ``matrix'' of $b^2$ blocks, each block contains \emph{all} the edges starting from and ending in two specific vertex chunks, and each row of the blocks correspondingly contains \emph{all} the direct neighbors of a specific vertex chunk.
+This gives us two types of \emph{partition}s: the block forms the partition for edge-centric queries, and the row of the blocks constitutes the partition for vertex-centric queries. \sysname then constructs \secret{G} into \voram and \eoram, which can securely access the partition given the secret vertex or edge.
 The indexing is achieved by modeling the partitions as ORAM, and we extend its functionality from accessing \emph{array-of-elements} to \emph{array-of-partitions}.

-\sysname can be securely and efficiently initialized through three steps: 1) the data providers locally process their private graph into secret-shared partitions; 2) the computation servers integrate all the partitions of private graphs into the global graph \secret{G}; and 3) the computation servers construct the secure indices for the partitions.
+\sysname can be securely and efficiently initialized through three steps: (1) each data provider locally processes her private graph into secret-shared partitions; (2) the computation servers integrate all the partitions of private graphs into the global graph \secret{G}; and (3) the computation servers construct the secure indices for the partitions.
 The details of \sysname are illustrated in Section~\ref{sec:engine}.